arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 Arduino® Alvik is a robot with two controllers and numerous useful sensors and actuators.
 It is designed for STEAM education, making it an ideal tool for learning programming, Robotics, IoT, and Artificial Intelligence.

 ## The Brain
+The brain of the Alvik robot is the Nano ESP32, which is the central component we program to run the logic and make decisions.
+It is extremely important because it processes all the high-level commands and controls the overall operation of the robot.
+However, instead of directly moving the motors or reading sensors, it communicates with the STM32 (the body) to execute these actions.
+The Nano ESP32 gives orders to the STM32 to move, read sensors, or report status, allowing the robot to make informed (or better yet, as informed as we program it) decisions and run tasks and routines using this information.
 ### Nano ESP32

 The [Nano ESP32](https://store.arduino.cc/products/nano-esp32) is the board used to control Alvik.
 It has a fast processor, large flash memory, and a Wi-Fi® enabled chip packed into a tiny circuit board.